ibkisthere/ibkisthere/README.md

 </div>

-### <div align="center">Hi there 👋 I'm Ibukunoluwa, a mobile developer </div>
+### <div align="center">Hi there 👋 I'm Ibukun (you can call me ibk), a Mobile App developer </div>

 - 🔭 I’m currently working on Flutter and Swift projects

-- 🌱 I’m currently learning C, C++ for low level programming 😊, also Math for Computer Science and Data Structures and Algorithms 😄
+- 🌱 I’m currently learning C, C++ for graphics programming 😊, also Math for Computer Science and Data Structures and Algorithms 😄

-- 👯 I’m looking to collaborate on any projects that uses Flutter, Swift, Golang!
+- 👯 I’m looking to collaborate on any projects that uses Flutter, Swift !

-- ❓ Ask me about anything related to Flutter, Kotlin , Swift and other related technologies
+- ❓ Ask me about anything related to Flutter, Swift and other related technologies

 - ⚡ Fun fact: I enjoy reading books , exploring and learning new technologies